-I like gulyás and the palacsinta.
-There are too many sausages though and I don’t like sausages, they are dangerous to me!
+I like gulyás and palacsinta.
+There are too many sausages though and I don’t like sausages.
 And I don’t like cheese, in fact the first thing I learned to say in Hungarian was “without cheese”!
 And there is cinnamon everywhere.
 Sorry, I just don’t want cinnamon in my coffee!
 Although, in general, I do actually like the coffee here.
 Hungarians are very creative with their coffee and there are lots of places around town to enjoy it.

 Buda or Pest?
 Pest

 Speak Hungarian?
 I can say “Happy Christmas” but what use is that now?